GOGtf/guilds-of-galaxies/README.md

-# guilds-of-galaxies
-Guilds of Galaxies - Prototype Game
+# Guilds of Galaxies
+## Real sime stratregy game - Prototype

-### Code has been moved to [gmargetic/guilds-of-galaxies](https://github.com/gmargetic/guilds-of-galaxies).
+#### Code has been moved to [gmargetic/guilds-of-galaxies](https://github.com/gmargetic/guilds-of-galaxies).

+### License
+Copyright (C) 2024 Goran Margetić.
+All rights reserved.
+The code is the property of the author and may not be used, copied, modified, or redistributed without the express permission of the author.